Bamboo ski poles from other manufacturers

 For my part, I purchased a pair of Soul Poles instead of making a pair for myself at that time.
 And, as the picture above shows, I had to cut and shorten them right away.
 Soul Poles, like most other ski pole manufacturers, only make their sticks in five centimeter (two inch) intervals, and I wanted mine in between.
 Their baskets broke and came off quite easily!
 Luckily, Soul Poles was kind enough to send me some extra baskets at no charge.
 But the baskets kept breaking and disappearing in the snow, so I ended up replacing them with a pair of Leki powder baskets.

 My Soul Poles originals were also quite heavy; 350 grams per pole.
-Personally, I prefer a little lighter ski sticks.
+Personally, I prefer a little lighter ski stick.
 When I checked my old Scott aluminum poles, my wife’s carbon fiber poles, and my new bamboo poles, they all weigh about 250 grams per pole.
 We all have slightly different preferences, so I list the bamboo stick brands I have looked into and followed over the years, plus some that quite recently have bubbled up to the surface.
 Maybe you’ll find some ski poles here that are closer to your own ideals and home than mine.
 This is the new wave of bamboo ski poles!

 List of bamboo ski pole manufacturers